About the service

 A & E, CMHTs, Consultants, GPs, Health visitors, Local authority staff, Other NHS services, Other Trust services, Police, Schools, Youth Offending Team

-Calderdale and Kirklees specialist CAMHS service accept mental health referrals up to the age of 18 years.
+Kirklees specialist CAMHS accept mental health referrals up to the age of 18 years.
 All referrals are made to the service and not to named clinicians.

-Referrals will be accepted (via Calderdale CAMHS First Point of Contact and the Kirklees Single Point of Access) where the child or young person is exhibiting one or more of the following:
+Referrals will be accepted where the child or young person is exhibiting one or more of the following:

 - Long-standing and complex reaction to bereavement, loss or family breakdown

-- Severe behavioural problems in the family environment where intervention from primary care or Tier 2 has been unsuccessful in effecting change
+- Severe behavioural problems in the family environment where intervention from primary care or children’s health and wellbeing services has been unsuccessful in effecting change

 - Emotional or psychological difficulties resulting from chronic medical conditions

 Referrals will not be accepted for: